zrdzn/LovelyDrop/README.md

 # LovelyDrop
 LovelyDrop is a minecraft plugin that adds a drop system to a server.
 You can customize what items should be dropped by specifying various properties.
-Besides, the whole drop menu is also configurable, you can add items that should perform specific actions when clicked and you can name them as you want.
+Besides, the whole drop menu is also configurable, you can add items that should perform specific actions when clicked, and you can name them as you want.

 ![1](img/menu-preview.png)
 ## Features